-- For the Summer session, the normal course load is six credit hours. - Under exceptional conditions, students may increase their normal Fall and Spring semester course load by 3 credit hours, or register up to nine credit hours in the Summer session if: - The student's grade point average (CGPA) is at least 3.5 in the preceding semester, or the student expects to graduate at the end of the semester, and their CGPA is at least 2.0.
+- For the Summer session, the normal course load is six credit hours. - Under exceptional conditions, students may increase their normal Fall and Spring semester course load by 3 credit hours, or register up to nine credit hours in the Summer session if: - Student's grade point average (CGPA) is at least 3.5 in the preceding semester, or - o Student expects to graduate at the end of the semester, and their CGPA is at least 2.0.